wilsonmar/wilsonmar.github.io/_posts/2022-12-15-passwordless.md

 ## Static Passwords Suck

 1. Visit <a target="_blank" href="https://www.haveibeenpwned.com/">haveibeenpwned.com</a> and type in your email.
-Chances are, because of so many leaks of user data from many websites over the years (Facebook, LinkedIn, Yahoo, etc.), your private information have been leaked by some website.
+Chances are, because of so many leaks of user data from many websites over the years (Facebook, LinkedIn, Yahoo, etc.), your private information (email, residence address, birthdate, Social Security Number, etc.) have been leaked by some website.
+Leaked information are then sold to data brokers and aggregators who provide subscriptions to anyone.

    CAUTION: Users who <strong>reuse the same password</strong> (or use a simple pattern of different passwords) on several sites are providing hackers a very easy way to be hacked everywhere.

    ## 1Password

    So security-conscious people store passwords in a vault such as in the 1Password app, which can either only store secrets locally or store in their 1Password cloud.